LoveFrom

-LoveFrom is an American collective of designers and creatives founded in 2019 by Jony Ive.
-The company is based in San Francisco, California and has a team of 60.
-LoveFrom has worked with a number of global brands including Apple Inc., Airbnb, Ferrari and Moncler.
+LoveFrom, Inc is an American collective of designers and creatives founded in 2019 by Jony Ive.
+The company is based in San Francisco, California, and has a team of 60.
+Clients include Apple Inc., Airbnb, Ferrari and Moncler.

 History

 LoveFrom was founded by Jony Ive after his departure from Apple Inc in 2019, where he led the company’s design operation for 23 years.
 The designer Marc Newson was a founding member.
 Apple was LoveFrom’s first client and continued to work with the company until July 2022.

 In October 2020, the company began working with Airbnb on the redesign of its core products and services.
 In the announcement, Airbnb chief executive Brian Chesky said: “We have made the decision to work together through a multi-year relationship to design the next generation of Airbnb products and services.”

-LoveFrom signed a multi-year partnership with Exor and Ferrari in September 2021.
-As part of the partnership, LoveFrom will design Ferrari’s first electric car and 'explore a range of creative projects with Exor in the business of luxury.'.
+LoveFrom signed a multi-year partnership with Exor and Ferrari in September 2021 to "explore a range of creative projects with Exor in the business of luxury."
+As part of the partnership, LoveFrom designed Ferrari’s first electric car, the Luce.

 In November 2021, it was announced that the company was working with King Charles III to design the Terra Carta Seal as part of the King’s Sustainable Markets Initiative.
-In June 2023, the initiative introduced its Astra Carta project, for which LoveFrom designed a new seal and custom typography.
+In June 2023, the initiative introduced its Astra Carta project, for which LoveFrom also designed a new seal and custom typography.

 In November 2021, the company announced a new partnership with Italian luxury fashion brand Moncler.
 The LoveFrom Moncler collection launched in September 2024, featuring modular garments with magnetic buttons.

 LoveFrom worked with the Steve Jobs Archive to release Make Something Wonderful, a collection of letters and writing by the Apple co-founder that was published as a book, ebook and custom website in April 2023.

 Announced in July 2023, LoveFrom partnered with Scottish audio firm Linn, releasing a limited-edition version of the Sondek LP12 turntable.

 In September 2024, The New York Times reported that LoveFrom is working with OpenAI on the development of an artificial intelligence hardware device.
-Marc Newson said that “what the product would be and when it would be released were still being determined.”.
+Marc Newson said that “what the product would be and when it would be released were still being determined.”
 A report in April 2025 claimed that OpenAI had discussed buying the hardware start-up and its team of engineers.
 Laurene Powell Jobs' Emerson Collective was reported to be an investor.